-The Commission staff next looked at land use and the amount of land potentially developable in the town to get a stronger sense of the existing and potential supply and demand.
+In order to gain a better understanding of existing supply and demand, the Commission staff reviewed existing land use and the amount of developable land in the town.
 For context, similar information was gathered from neighboring Upper Cape towns.
-As can be seen in Table C, Mashpee has the lowest acreage of land zoned for either commercial (including the C1, C2 and C3 zones) or industrial (Industrial1) uses in comparison to the four Upper cape Towns.
+As can be seen in Table C, Mashpee has the lowest acreage of land zoned for either commercial (including the C1, C2 and C3 zones) or industrial (Industrial1) uses in comparison to the four Upper Cape towns.
 However, Mashpee's land area is considerably smaller than the surrounding towns and so on a percentage basis, Mashpee has approximately 3 percent of its land area zoned for commercial uses and approximately 2% zoned for industrial uses.
-These proportions are consistent with those of the surrounding towns in the Upper Cape which suggests that the town has not zoned significantly larger areas of commercial/industrial land than their neighbors.
+These proportions are consistent with those of the surrounding towns in the Upper Cape which suggests that the Town has not zoned significantly larger areas of commercial/industrial land than its neighbors.